-- display bare chests, - wear clothing or footwear which is unclean or damaged. - wear clothing printed with wording, logos or graphics which may offend, acceptable.
+- display bare chests, - · wear clothing or footwear which is unclean or damaged, - wear clothing printed with wording, logos or graphics which may offend, - wear footwear that prevents the safe operation of the vehicle.

+- wear headgear that partially or completely conceals the face or the identity of the driver - A4.2.3 This list is not exhaustive and Authorised Officers will assess whether standards of dress are acceptable.
 If an Authorised Officer deems a driver's standard of dress to be unacceptable, the decision will have effect as though it were included in the above list.